LouisBrunner/go-dot-extension/README.md

 Here are some notes on how to write your class:

 - Any exported method will be available as a method on the Godot class (apart from any function called `Destroy`)
-- Any exported field will be available as a property on the Godot class (apart from any with type `gdapi.Signal` or `gdapi.SignalSubscribers`)
+- Any exported field will be available as a property on the Godot class (apart from any with type `gdextension.Signal` or `gdapi.SignalSubscribers`)
 - Any method starting with `X_` will be assumed to be a virtual method (e.g. `X_Ready` for `_ready`)
 - All methods and fields will be exported as `snake_case` (e.g. `MyMethod` will be `my_method`), this might lead to name conflicts, so make sure to use unique names
 - All exported methods must have 1 or no return value, multiple return values are not supported